cis547/cis547.github.io/_labs/lab03.markdown

 lab3/test$ clang -o sanity1 -L${PWD}/../build -lruntime -lm sanity1.instrumented.ll
 ```

-Alternatively you can use tthe provided `Makefile` to do the same with:
+Alternatively you can use the provided `Makefile` to do the same with:

 ```sh
 lab3/test$ make sanity1  # To instrument an build just sanity1.